crowdsecurity/php-cs-bouncer/docs/getting-started.rst

    use CrowdSecBouncer\Bouncer;
-   use Symfony\Component\Cache\Adapter\FilesystemAdapter;
+   use Symfony\Component\Cache\Adapter\PhpFilesAdapter;

    $apiToken = getenv(DEFINE_YOUR_TOKEN);// Good practice: define this secret data in environment variables.

-   // Select the best cache adapter for your needs (Memcached, Redis, Apcu, Filesystem, Doctrine, PhpFileSystem, Couchbase, Pdo...)
+   // Select the best cache adapter for your needs (Memcached, Redis, PhpFiles)
+   // Note: You can try more cache system but we did not test them for now (Apcu, Filesystem, Doctrine, Couchbase, Pdo).
    // The full list is here: https://symfony.com/doc/current/components/cache.html#available-cache-adapters
-   $cacheAdapter = new FilesystemAdapter();
+   $cacheAdapter = new PhpFilesAdapter();

    $bouncer = new Bouncer();
    $bouncer->configure(['api_token'=> $apiToken], $cacheAdapter);